Martenahuis: History

 In 1671, the estate was inherited by Abel Coenders van Vervou, who probably never lived there himself.
 Instead, he rented the building to, among others, priest Campegius Vitringa and the famous scholar Anna Maria van Schurman.
 In 1694, through a public sale, the Martenahuis came into the possession of a Suffridus Westerhuis, who had the property thoroughly renovated around 1700.
 After the death of Titia Bogarda, the widow of Westerhuis, the stins came into the possession of another widow, Maria van Ranouw, who passed it on to her daughter Elisabeth, who was married again to dr. Isaäk Telting.
 He died in 1781, after which the Martenahuis was inherited by Tettsje Scheltema, the widow of Albartus Telting.

-In 1826, Tettsje's grandson Albartus Deketh inherited the estate, which he sold to his great-nephew Albartus Telting for ƒ5.000.
+In 1826, Tettsje's grandson Albartus Deketh inherited the estate, which he sold to his great-nephew Albartus Telting^{(nl)} for ƒ5.000.
 In the deed of sale, it is stated that the tenant at the time was Walraven Willem Noodt, while Sjoerd Faber and Koenraad Ysbrandi also lived in the cellars of the property.
 Albartus Telting died in 1863, after which the Martenahuis remained in the possession of his widow Anna Cornelia Henriëtte Huguenin for another thirty years.
-In 1895, the property was purchased by the former (old) municipality of Franekeradeel, which after a restoration in 1971–1972 designated it its town hall.
+In 1895, the property was purchased by the former (old) municipality of Franekeradeel^{(nl)}, which after a restoration in 1971–1972 designated it its town hall.
 That was a somewhat peculiar situation, with the former Franekeradeel consisting of a northern and a southern part, which lay north and south of the city of Franeker; however, Franeker itself formed the independent municipality of Franeker at the time, and thus the town hall of Franekeradeel was actually outside the municipality itself.

 In the municipal reorganization of 1984, the old Franekeradeel, Franeker itself, and most of Barradeel merged into the new municipality of Franekeradeel.
 That new municipality first kept the Franeker City Hall (the old town hall of the municipality of Franeker) as the town hall and later had a completely new building built west of the city center, on the Harlingerweg.
 The Martenahuis thus lost its function as a town hall in 1984, but continued to be used as an office building for the municipal organization for several years.
 When it finally came to be empty, it was decided that Museum 't Coopmanshûs, the city museum of Franeker, would be housed in it, which was looking for more spacious housing.
 The museum in the Martenahuis opened on 8 July 2006, and because it was previously called t Coopmanshûs but was no longer established there, a new name had to be given, which became Museum Martena.